quiji/teo/DevNotes.md

 - [x] Aseprite importe: When a structural change is made to the aseprite file and the spritesheet is reimported to godot, old data lingers in sprite scene screwing the animations.
 Must find way to bypass autoupdate and create a fresh import.

 - [ ] Teo's throw and move animation
+    - [x] Create pixel art for preparing throw 8 directions
-    - [ ] Create pixel art for preparing throw 8 directions
+    - [ ] Create pixel art for moving while preparing throw 8 directions
+        - [ ] Create leg movements
+        - [ ] Add motion details (Hair and tie)
+        - [ ] Add coded animation details (move up on certain frames if necesary)
+        - [ ] Fix leg shadows
     - [ ] Create pixel art for throwing with 8 directions
     - [ ] Import assets and tweak to make them feel right
     - [ ] Implement rock spawning points